anishnath/manic/CAPABILITIES.md

-`springincline`, `bungee` (one-sided cord), `resonance` (driven), `doublespring` (coupled/beating), `seriesparallel` (series vs parallel), `carsuspension` (quarter-car on a scrolling road) — springs drawn with the real stretching `Coil` primitive. **13 sims total**; each is ~a struct + a ctor; all inherit the four views where they apply (driven/4-D/multi-body sims skip `well`; multi-body sims skip the single-body overlays and compute their energy series inline). ~17 physics examples in the gallery. **Remaining Layer-1 polish:** a shared world→screen map with `plot` (so a sim + a graph share coordinates).
-A dedicated time-indexed playback `Prop` stays a future optimization if the per-frame track chain proves heavy.
+`springincline`, `bungee` (one-sided cord), `resonance` (driven), `doublespring` (coupled/beating), `seriesparallel` (series vs parallel), `carsuspension` (quarter-car on a scrolling road) — springs drawn with the real stretching `Coil` primitive.
+The complete shipped inventory is maintained above; each simulation is roughly a struct plus a constructor and inherits the generic views where applicable.
+Driven, higher-dimensional, and multi-body simulations opt out of views that do not fit.
+A shared world→screen map with `plot` remains the meaningful Layer-1 polish item.
+A dedicated time-indexed playback `Prop` is only a future optimization if the current per-frame track chain proves heavy.

-### Optics — a new kit (planned) 🚧
+### Optics — shipped ✅

 **The theme is manic, not lens design.** The goldmine (`crypto-tool/src/main/webapp/physics/js/optical-designer-{model,trace,render}.js`)